Is a Correction Looming Ahead for Equinor ASA (EQNR)

 EQNR’s Market Performance

-EQNR stocks went up by 0.68% for the week, with a monthly jump of 13.49% and a quarterly performance of 40.66%, while its annual performance rate touched 106.48%.
-The volatility ratio for the week stands at 1.29% while the volatility levels for the past 30 days are set at 1.78% for Equinor ASA.
-The simple moving average for the period of the last 20 days is 4.79% for EQNR stocks with a simple moving average of 32.58% for the last 200 days.
+EQNR stocks went down by -7.21% for the week, with a monthly drop of -1.89% and a quarterly performance of 31.05%, while its annual performance rate touched 94.61%.
+The volatility ratio for the week stands at 2.79% while the volatility levels for the past 30 days are set at 1.99% for Equinor ASA.
+The simple moving average for the period of the last 20 days is -3.37% for EQNR stocks with a simple moving average of 21.98% for the last 200 days.

 Analysts’ Opinion of EQNR